kyeser/bibliographies/sound-studies.md

 * ———.
 2006. “[The MP3 as Cultural Artifact](http://sterneworks.org/mp3.pdf).” *New Media & Society* 8 (5): 825–42.
 * ———.
 2012. *MP3: The Meaning of a Format*.
 Durham, NC: Duke University Press.
 * ———, ed.
 2012. *The Sound Studies Reader*.
 New York: Routledge.
 * ———.
 2015.
 “The Stereophonic Spaces of Soundscape.”
 In *Living Stereo: Histories and Cultures of Multichannel Sound*, edited by Paul Théberge, Kyle Devine, and Tom Everrett, 65–83.
-New York: Bloomsbury.
+New York: Bloomsbury Academic.
 * Stocker, Michael.
 2013. *Hear Where We Are: Sound, Ecology, and Sense of Place*.
 New York: Springer.
 * Suisman, David.
 2009. *Selling Sounds: The Commercial Revolution in American Music*.
 Cambridge, MA: Harvard University Press.
 * Suisman, David, and Susan Strasser, eds.
 2010. *Sound in the Age of Mechanical Reproduction*.
 Philadelphia: University of Pennsylvania Press.
 * Summers, Tim.
 2016. *Understanding Video Game Music*.
 Foreword by James Hannigan.
 Cambridge: Cambridge University Press.
 * Szendy, Peter.
 (2001) 2008. *Listen: A History of Our Ears*.
 Translated by Charlotte Mandell.
 New York: Fordham University Press.
 * Théberge, Paul, Kyle Devine, and Tom Everrett, eds.
 2015. *Living Stereo: Histories and Cultures of Multichannel Sound*.
-New York: Bloomsbury.
+New York: Bloomsbury Academic.
 * Thompson, Emily.
 2002. *The Soundscape of Modernity: Architectural Acoustics and the Culture of Listening in America, 1900–1933*.
 Cambridge, MA: The MIT Press.
 * Thompson, Marie, and Ian Biddle, eds.
 2013. *Sound, Music, Affect: Theorizing Sonic Experience*.
-New York: Bloomsbury.
+New York: Bloomsbury Academic.
 * Thorau, Christian, and Hansjakob Ziemer, eds.
 2019. *The Oxford Handbook of Music Listening in the 19th and 20th Centuries*.
 New York: Oxford University Press.
 * Titon, Jeff Todd.
 2020. *Toward a Sound Ecology: New and Selected Essays*.
 Bloomington: Indiana University Press.
 * Tkaczyk, Viktoria, Mara Mills, and Alexandra Hui, eds.
 2020. *Testing Hearing: The Making of Modern Aurality*.
 New York: Oxford University Press.
 * Tudor, J. M. 2010. *Sound and Sense: Music and Musical Metaphor in the Thought and Writing of Goethe and His Age*.
 New York: Peter Lang.
 * Voegelin, Salomé.
 2010. *Listening to Noise and Silence: Towards a Philosophy of Sound Art*.
 New York: Continuum.
+* ———.
+2021. *Sonic Possible Worlds: Hearing the Continuum of Sound*.
+Rev. ed.
+New York: Bloomsbury Academic.
+1st ed., 2014.
 * Waldron, Janice L., Stephanie Horsley, and Kari K. Veblen, eds.
 2020. *The Oxford Handbook of Social Media and Music Learning*.
 New York: Oxford University Press.
 * Walther-Hansen, Mads.
 2020. *Making Sense of Recordings: How Cognitive Processing of Recorded Sound Works*.
 New York: Oxford University Press.
 * Weinel, Jonathan.
 2018. *Inner Sound: Altered States of Consciousness in Electronic Music and Audio-Visual Media*.
 New York: Oxford University Press.